Annekathrin Bürger

 Annekathrin Bürger (born 1937) is a German stage, film and television actress.
-Bürger was a prominent actress in East Germany appearing in a number of films made by the state-run DEFA film studios as well as in television series such as Wolf Among Wolves (1965) set in 1920s Berlin.
-In 1972 she played the female lead in the Red Western Tecumseh.
+She was a prominent actress in East Germany, appearing in a number of films made by the state-run DEFA film studios as well as in television series such as Wolf Among Wolves (1965) set in 1920s Berlin.
+In 1972, she played the female lead in the Red Western Tecumseh.

 Personal life

 She was married to actor Rolf Römer.